prokarius/Reverse-Engineering-Workshop-Sprout-2018-/README.md

 # Basic Reverse Engineering Course (for Sprout 2018)

 A basic 2h workshop on Reverse Engineering, created for Sprout for NUSHS 2018.
 As this is a basic introduction, no advanced concepts would be covered.
-That could be found under @nn_amon's [linux-exploitation-course][amoncourse].
+This workshop would not cover pwn topics, just basic reverse engineering.
+More advanced topics could be found under @nn_amon's [linux-exploitation-course][amoncourse].

 [amoncourse]: https://github.com/nnamon/linux-exploitation-course